zowe/docs-site/docs/getting-started/cli-getting-started.md

 Get started with Zowe&trade; CLI quickly and easily.

-This article presumes that you possess some prerequisite knowledge of command-line tools and writing scripts.
+This article presumes that your role is that of a systems administrator or you possess prerequisite knowledge of command-line tools and writing scripts.
 If you prefer more detailed instructions, see [Installing Zowe CLI](../user-guide/cli-installcli.md).

 ## Installing